m0bil/imac-uefi-patches/64bit-pcie-address-space-enabler/README.md

 ## How to apply patch

 To apply patch use `UEFITool 0.28`.
-Load your previously backed up firmware file and right-click to replace "as is" volume with guid `7E374E25-8E01-4FEE-87F2-390C23C606CD` with the .ffs file found on the folder corresponding to your iMac model.
+Load your previously backed up firmware file and right-click to "Replace as is..." volume with guid `7E374E25-8E01-4FEE-87F2-390C23C606CD` with the .ffs file found on the folder corresponding to your iMac model.

 ![](../images/uefitool_64bit_pcie.png)

-After replacing volume, select "Save image file..." to obtain the pathched firmware file that you can program to the eeprom.
+After replacing volume, select "Save image file..." to obtain the patched firmware file that you can program back to the eeprom.

 ## Notes